RohitBandaru/rohitbandaru.github.io/_posts/2021-08-14-Self-Supervised-Learning.md

 BYOL is a paper from Deepmind that aims to remove the need for negative samples.
 There are two networks: a target network and an online network.
 The target network's weights are an exponential moving average of the online encoder.
 Similar to SimCLR, augmented versions of an image are passed through the encoders.
 Unlike SimCLR, the loss does not use negative examples so there is no need for large batch sizes.
 There is a projection head on top of the online encoder.
 The online encoder is used for downstream tasks.

-{% include figure.liquid loading="eager" path="assets/img/blog/self_supervised_learning/byol.png" caption="BYOL architecture" alt="BYOL architecture"%}
+{% include figure.liquid loading="eager" path="assets/img/blog/self_supervised_learning/byol.png" caption="BYOL architecture" alt="BYOL architecture" source="https://arxiv.org/abs/2006.07733"%}

 Bootstrapping is a poorly defined word used in machine learning.
 It can mean simultaneously optimizing two objectives that depend on each.
 In BYOL, that refers to the two encoders.

 BYOL is able to learn useful representations without collapse because only the parameters of the online encoder are optimized.
 The online encoder can't learn to output a constant because it is following the representations of the target encoder.
 The bootstrapping ensures that the trivial solution is avoided.

 BYOL is a non-contrastive method of SSL.
 However one criticism of BYOL is that batch normalization causes implicit contrastive learning by leaking information between batch elements.
-However, in a [follow up paper](https://arxiv.org/pdf/2010.10241.pdf), the authors show that replacing batch normalization with group normalization and weight standardization leads to comparable performance.
+However, in a [follow up paper](https://arxiv.org/abs/2010.10241), the authors show that replacing batch normalization with group normalization and weight standardization leads to comparable performance.

 # Clustering